IrulJJ2/ingestion-data/1_ingestion_python.md

 In this part, before we are going to ingesting DataFrame to our data-warehouse, we have to do a simple data preprocessing including some following steps:
 - Investigate data in a DataFrame
 - Casting to appropriate Pandas data types
-- Cleaning data, handle missing value, deal with NaN value
+- Cleaning Data with Pandas

 ### a.
 Investigate data in a DataFrame